Chapter 1: The Architecture of Curiosity

 Rising Action: Literature Review and Theory

-For the Twitch pandemic study, the research team turned to Uses and Gratifications Theory, which posits that people actively select media to fulfill specific psychological needs.
+For the Twitch pandemic study, the research team turned to Uses and Gratifications Theory (Katz, Blumler, & Gurevitch, 1973), which posits that people actively select media to fulfill specific psychological needs.
 If Twitch was successfully meeting needs for social connection and tension release during lockdown, the data should show measurable changes in how users engaged with the platform’s chat functions.

 The Climax: Data Analysis